-Answer: Correlation is a statistical tool that is used to find out the strength of the association between the two variables.
+Answer: Correlation is a statistical tool that helps to find the strength of the association between two variables.

-Answer: A positive correlation is considered when the correlation coefficient is higher than zero.
-When it is near to +1, then it is considered that there exists a higher positive relation between the variables.
+Answer: Positive correlation is when the correlation coefficient is more than zero.
+When it is near +1, then it is considered that there exists a higher positive relation between the variables.
 On the other hand, a negative correlation is considered when the correlation coefficient is lower than zero.
-When it is near to -1, then it is considered that there exists no or negative relationship between the variables.
+Also, when it is near -1, then it is considered that there exists no positive or a negative relationship between the variables.

 Answer: Yes, we can extract one particular word from a string using the "String_extract_all()” function from the “stringR” package.

-Question: Can we add a date in the data?
+49. Can we add a date to the data?

 Answer: Yes, we can add a date in the data using the "cbind()” function.

-Question: Can we do a cross product of two tables in R?
+50. Can we do a cross-product of two tables in R?

-Answer: Yes, we can do the cross product of two tables in R programming language using the “merge()” function.
+Answer: Yes, we can do the cross-product of two tables in the R programming language using the "merge()” function.

 After going through the aforementioned R interview questions, you will be more confident and clear about several important R concepts.
 Also, these questions are among the most commonly asked R interview questions that you should know about in order to give your best in the upcoming interviews.